-(R-57(f), Flexible Fee Schedule) also allow for termination of the proceedings if the parties fail to make full deposits or an annual abeyance fee if the parties have agreed to stay the proceedings.
+An arbitration may terminate at the request of the parties or if the parties have reached a settlement.
+The AAA Commercial Rules (R-57(f)) also allow for suspension and termination of the proceedings if the parties fail to make full deposits.
 If a federal or state court finds that the agreement to arbitrate is not valid, it may order arbitration proceedings to be terminated.
-The AAA/ICDR International Arbitration Rules (article 29(2)) further provide that a tribunal may terminate proceedings if they become 'unnecessary or impossible'.
+The AAA/ICDR International Arbitration Rules (article 32(3)) further provide that a tribunal may terminate proceedings if they become 'unnecessary or impossible'.